 This process involves initially putting the ideas you gather into sentences and paragraphs.

-How can you put your ideas in words if you have a limiting belief that dictates, “I am not good with words”?
-Or, “I cannot write.”
-And this, without even trying.
+How can you effectively put your ideas in words if you have a limiting belief that dictates,

 This process involves checking and polishing what you wrote in the initial draft.
 You will have to add, remove, replace data and information, and re-arrange them to create your content.

-Your limiting belief insists that you are not equipped to do the tasks, thinking you are not skilled enough.
-“I am stupid!”
-You tell yourself not trying until you succeed in producing good content.
+Your limiting belief insists that you are ill-equipped to do the tasks, thinking you are not skilled enough.

 Of course, this is a delicate process.
-Your colleague or your boss may suggest sending it to an editor to be sure.
-Your limiting belief surfaces, “Oh, well, I cannot do it because I am only a writer, and I am not an editor.”
+Your colleague or boss may suggest sending it to an editor to be sure.
+Your limiting belief surfaces,

 The mentor coach shares this checklist that you can use to correct these limiting beliefs: